civ-clone/civ-clone/README.md

 [@civ-clone/civ1-asset-extractor](https://github.com/civ-clone/civ1-asset-extractor) components, copy `TER257.PIC` and
 `SP257.PIC` files from the original game files into the root of where you cloned `civ1-asset-extractor`.

-avigate via the commandline to that directory and run `npm install` and `node index.js`, which should install the required dependencies and generate all the required image assets in the `assets/` directory.
+Navigate via the commandline to that directory and run `npm install` and `node index.js`, which should install the required dependencies and generate all the required image assets in the `assets/` directory.
 That `assets/` directory needs to then be copied to the `electron-renderer` project into the `view/` directory.

-Once the assets are in place, you need to navigate to the `electron-renderer` directory and run `npm install` and `npm run start`.
+Once the assets are in place, you need to navigate to the `electron-renderer` directory and run `yarn install` and `npm run start`.
 You should be good to go!

 ## Core Concepts